 Legal safeguards

 You will have legal protection once you have registered your society under the Society Registration Act, 1860.
-It means that no other company or individual can utilize your personal assets, company name, or other similar information.
-Any person proved to be responsible for a violation would be punished.
+It means that no other company or individual can utilise your personal assets, company name, or other similar information.
+Any person proven to be responsible for a violation would be punished.

 Registration of a business under Section 8

-Section 8 business registration is a type of non-governmental organization (NGO) registration obtained under Section 8 of the Indian Companies Act, 2013, and is used to encourage and promote art, science, commerce, charity, religion, or any other useful goal.
-Furthermore, any profits or other money is used to further the companies’ objectives, with no dividends distributed to shareholders.
+Section 8 business registration is a type of non-governmental organisation (NGO) registration obtained under Section 8 of the Indian Companies Act, 2013, and is used to encourage and promote art, science, commerce, charity, religion, or any other worthwhile goal.
+Furthermore, any profits or other money are used to further the company’s objectives, with no dividends distributed to shareholders.

-In fact, Section 8 corporations are formed to pursue the primary goal of societal good in any of the fields listed.
+In fact, Section 8 corporations are formed to pursue the primary goal of promoting the greater good in any of the fields listed.

 Benefits